rlperez/hyprland-starter/README.md

 ## Fork

 This is my fork that makes adjustments to the amazing work done by [mylinuxforwork](https://github.com/mylinuxforwork/) to make Hyprland more accessible to new users.
 As with most things, people have individual preferences and my fork adjusts some of the software choices to those I favor.
 There are no guarantees that this works on any hardware but mine.
-All of my computers running desktop Linux are all AM4 Ryzen and Radeon based.
+All of my computers running desktop Linux are all AM4 Ryzen and Radeon based running Arch derivative distros so I have not updated the Fedora or OpenSUSE configuration files.
 Below are the summary of changes.

 **Changes**
 - Use LibreWolf instead of Firefox for a more secure browser.
 Using a Firefox fork also sidesteps some of Mozilla's questionable TOS changes.